theresasogunle/Rave-Java-Library/Documentation/CARD.md

 >otp

 #### Methods

-1. chargeCard()
+1.  chargeMasterAndVerveCard()

-    This charges the clients visa,mastercard,intl and verve cards
+    This charges the clients using mastercard and verve cards

     returns `JSONObject`

-2.  chargeMasterAndVerveCard()
+2. chargeMasterAndVerveCard(boolean polling)

-    This charges the clients using mastercard and verve cards
+    This charges the clients using mastercard and verve cards when there is timeout

     returns `JSONObject`